palmermbandy1/worddoctest/JonathanTanInterviewQuestions3.md

 We will record our interview via Skype (please see the attached “Technical Recommendations” for details).
-Sometime before our interview, **I would be grateful if would send me a contact request via Skype** so that I have your details and can call you via Skype on the morning of the interview.
+Sometime before our interview, **I would be grateful if you** **would send me a contact request via Skype** so that I have your details and can call you via Skype on the morning of the interview.
 I would also be grateful if you would kindly send me a telephone number at which you will be able to be reached on the morning of the interview (in the very unlikely case of internet failure on either of our ends); my cell phone number is (509) 995-5720.

 Many thanks!